homiak/pegasus/README.md

-# Pegasus Mod for Minetest
+# Pegasus mod for Minetest/Luanti

-This mod adds Pegasi to the Minetest game world.
+This mod adds magical Pegasi to the `Minetest game` world — winged horses you can tame, ride, and befriend.

 ## Description

-The Pegasus Mod allows players to encounter, tame, and fly on majestic winged horses - Pegasi.
-These mythical creatures will add new exploration possibilities to your Minetest world.
+`Pegasi` are legendary flying horses inspired by Greek mythology.
+In the game, they roam the world, can be tamed and ridden, and even fly through the skies.
+They are more than just mounts — they interact with `Water Dragons`, follow their own paths, and have their own lore, recorded in a special `in-game book`.

 ## Features
 - Pegasi spawn in grassland biomes
-- Ability to tame Pegasi
+- You can tame and ride them
+- Flight controls for flying and trotting
-- Flying on Pegasi
+- Pegasi follow custom roaming logic
+- Special interactions with Water Dragons
+- In-game book with more lore and info
+- Custom textures and sounds

 ## Installation
 ### From ContentDB
-1. Download the mod archive
+1. Download the archive
-2. Unpack the archive
+2. Unpack it
-3. Copy the mod in the directory "mods" in Minetest
+3. Place the folder in the "mods" directory

-### From Minetest Mod Menu
+### From the Luanti Mod Menu
-1. Go to all mods
-2. Find "Pegasus"
-3. Download the mod
-4. Turn the mod on
+1. Open the mod browser
+2. Search for “Pegasus”
+3. Download and enable it

 ## Usage

-- Find a Pegasus in the world
-- Tame it by mounting on it
-- You can start flying

-## Release log

-# Release v.
-1.0.0
-Initial release

-## optional dependency "waterdragon"
-The mod has an optional dependency on Draigh-uisge mod.
-When both mods are installed, Dragons and Pegasi will recognize each other in the world.
-Water Dragons can carry Pegasi on their backs during flight.
-When Scottish Dragons are in proximity (within 10 blocks) of Pegasi, it has the improved ability to breathe fire.
+1. Look for Pegasi in grasslands
+2. Right-click to try taming one
+3. Ride and use movement keys to fly:

+- Forward = trot
+- Forward + Aux1 = canter
+- Double jump = take off

-The mod is created by Scottii and based on "Animalia" by ElCeejo, "Draigh-Uisge (waterdragon)" by Scottii and on "Creatura" by ElCeejo.
+This mod is created by **Scottii** and based on [Animalia](https://content.luanti.org/packages/ElCeejo/animalia/) and on [Dragan-uisge (Water Dragon)](https://content.luanti.org/packages/homiak/waterdragon/).

+## Release Log
+### v1.0.0
+- First public release